The Role of Categories in Online Store SEO: How Categories Drive Converting Traffic

 Volume and uniqueness: how much text is enough and how to avoid duplicates

-There's no universal figure, but for most categories, 150–300 words of useful text plus a FAQ section is sufficient.
-For larger sections (wide selection, high demand), more detailed guides are acceptable, but only if this doesn't detract from the ease of listing.
+There's no universal figure, but for most categories, 150–300 words of useful text plus an FAQ section is sufficient.
+For larger sections (wide product range, high demand), more detailed guides are acceptable, but only if this doesn't detract from the listing's usability.
+Uniqueness requirements are not a formality.
+Duplication occurs when the same template "about delivery and quality" is replicated across all categories.
+Uniqueness is achieved through specificity: - Distinguish between use cases (who/where it's used); - State the real differences between product subtypes; - Add limitations and tips (for example, "when it won't work").
+This creates content that drives sales, not just takes up space.

 "Better 200 words to the point and with precise emphasis on the category than 2,000 words that no one will read."